 All you, our subjects, we command you to act in accordance with our wishes.

 Despite the Emperor's urging, a small group refused to admit defeat.
-A group of military servicemen, many of them Kamikaze pilots, mutinied.
-Believing that the Emperor had been abducted by those who were really behind the surrender, they attacked the Imperial Palace, killing the general of the Imperial Guard Division before the small rebellion was subdued.
+A group of military servicemen, many of them special attack pilots, mutinied.
+Believing that the Emperor had been abducted by defeatists, they attacked the Imperial Palace, killing the general of the Imperial Guard Division before the small rebellion was subdued.
 This small rebellion made the Allies nervous.
 By sending Douglas MacArthur to Japan, would they be sending the Allied commander into a trap?
 MacArthur did not believe so, and he was right.
 Upon reaching Atsugi Airfield outside of the naval district of Yokohama, he was treated with utmost respect.
 Two Japanese divisions guarded the roadway between the airfield and Yokohama's New Grand Hotel, with their backs facing MacArthur, which was the same respect they would give the Emperor.
-As MacArthur planned the formal surrender, he also immediately embarked on a mission to free prisoners of war, including his comrade of the Philippines days Jonathan Wainwright from a camp in Mukden.
+As MacArthur planned the formal surrender, he also immediately embarked on a mission to free prisoners of war, including his comrade of the Philippines days Jonathan Wainwright from a camp in Mukden in northeastern China.

 Tokyo Bay Surrender Ceremony

 The date of Japan's formal surrender was 2 Sep 1945, and it took place aboard American battleship Missouri in Tokyo Bay.
 That morning, the Japanese delegation boarded American destroyers for Missouri.
 Toshikazu Kase of the Foreign Ministry was a member of the delegation, who noted his impression of the Allied show of force in Tokyo Bay as he approached in USS Landsdown.